jazzlanders0111-hash/Olist-B2B-Sales-Funnel-Analysis/README.md

 | Apr 2018 | 1352 | 207 | 15.31% | 183 | 13.54% |
 | May 2018 | 1303 | 122 | 9.36% | 130 | 9.98% |

-- Early cohorts (Jul-Nov 2017) look like 0% same-month but cohort reveals they did convert — just slowly, with longer sales cycles in the early funnel stage
+- Early cohorts (Jul-Nov 2017) look like 0% same-month but cohort reveals they did convert, just slowly, with longer sales cycles in the early funnel stage
-- Feb and Mar 2018 have the strongest cohort conversion at 14%+ — those leads converted at a high rate eventually
+- Feb and Mar 2018 have the strongest cohort conversion at 14%+, those leads converted at a high rate eventually
-- Apr 2018 leads same-month (15.31%) but ranks 3rd in cohort — some of those leads had not yet closed by the time the dataset ends
+- Apr 2018 leads same-month (15.31%) but ranks 3rd in cohort, some of those leads had not yet closed by the time the dataset ends

 ---

 ## D. Lead Source Analysis

 > This section answers: which channels bring the most leads, and which bring the best quality leads?
 Note that `business_segment`, `lead_type`, and `lead_behaviour_profile` only exist in `closed_deals`, not in MQL.
-This means true conversion rates cannot be calculated for those dimensions — only distribution among converted sellers.
+True conversion rates cannot be calculated for those dimensions, only distribution among converted sellers.

 ---